Roy and Mary McGowan

 In 1982, they retired to New Zealand and were originally located in Kerikeri before settling in Tauranga in 2000.

-Roy always loved sailing, fishing and aviation.
-Mary has enjoyed playing bridge and reading.
+Roy always loved sailing, fishing and aviation, while Mary enjoyed playing bridge and reading.
 They were both keen walkers.